Complexity theory of orbit closure intersection for tensors: reductions, completeness, and graph isomorphism hardness: Introduction

+Written in our notation, this problem is $\OCI\rep{\left(V \otimes V^* \otimes W \otimes W^*\right)^{\oplus 3}}{\GL(V) {\times} \GL(W)}$.
 We note that the corresponding problem for 1D MPS tensor networks (simultaneous conjugaton) can be solved in polynomial-time.
 This is rather suggestive as many problems that are computationally tractable for 1D tensor networks become computationally hard for 2D and higher dimensions, as discussed earlier.

 We also reduce any problem in $\OCIclass$ to a problem of the form $\OCI\rep{\bigoplus_{k = 1}^q V^{\otimes a_k} \otimes (V^*)^{\otimes a_k}}{\GL(V)}$ where the spaces and dual spaces are ``balanced''.
 When $a_1 = \dots = a_q = 1$ this correponds to the simultaneous conjugation action, for which the OCI problem can be solved in polynomial time.
 In almost all remaining cases, we establish the following hardness result (\cref{cor:complete-balanced-GL}):